daniel-c-j/Daniel-C-J/README.md

 Hi ✋, Daniel CJ here.

-I'm a digital technology ethusiast currently lurking in the mobile development world, mainly Flutter.
+I'm a digital technology ethusiast currently lurking in the web development, and mobile development world, mainly Flutter.
 I also do scripting with Python either for automation or destroying Operating Systems.
+Lastly, linux is friend.

 There isn't a lot that stands out as interesting about me.
 I just like learning something new because I find it entertaining and addicting (Just like caffeine☕).